ethresearch/sharding-p2p-poc/test/README.md

 ## Overview
 The network is segmented into X number of shards.
 Every ~10 minutes, validators are randomly assigned to a shard, so the stress point is observing and testing the ability of validators to subscribe to new topics and send/receive messages pertaining to this new topic in an adequate amount of time.

+Please reference [this document](https://notes.ethereum.org/s/ByYhlJBs7) for further details pertaining to the test plan.

 ## Test Utility
 We will perform tests using the [Whiteblock](www.whiteblock.io) testing platform.
 The following functionalities would likely be most relevant to this particular test series: